s311354/practice_common_algorithm_python/README.md

 - super([type[, object-or-type]]): Return a proxy object that delegates method calls to a parent or sibling class of type.
 This is useful for accessing inherited methods that have been overridden in a class.
 The search order is same as that used by getattr() except that the type itself is skipped.
 - hasattr(object, name): The arguments are an object and a string.
 The result is True if the string is the name of one of the object's attributes, False if not.
 - gatattr(object, name[, default]): Return the value of the named attribute of object. name must be a string.
 If the string is the name of one of the object's attributes, the result is the value of that attribute.
+- enumerate(iterable, start=0): Return an enumerate object. iterable must be a sequence, an iterator, or some other object which supports iteration.

 Note:
 - super() is in the business of delegating method calls to some class in the instance's ancestor tree.
 For reordered method calls to work, the classes need to be designed coorperatively.

 Please check the [`super.py`](./built_in_functions/super.py) for details.

+#### Built-in Types ####

+The principal built-in types are numerics, sequences, mappings, classes, instances, and expecptions.

+Here are most of the built-in objects considered false:
++ constants defined to be false: None and False
++ zero of any numeric type: 0, 0.0, 0j, Decimal(0), Fraction(0, 1)
++ empty sequences and collections: '', (), [], {}, set(), range(0)

+Operations and built-in functions that have a Boolean result always return 0 or False for false and 1 or True, unless otherwise stated.

 #### Data model ####